 Percy whipped out his Smartphone and Goggled air fares from Los Angeles to San Francisco.

 “Thomas, you can fly for $178 roundtrip between those two cities in less than 90 minutes.
-You’re saying Sleek the Runaway High Speed Train is spending $80.1 billion to get the travel time by rail down to two hours and 38 minutes.
-It’s taking more than an hour longer and only costing $11 a round trip less.
+You’re saying Sleek the Runaway High-Speed Train is spending $105 billion to get the travel time by rail down to two hours and 38 minutes.
+It’s taking more than an hour longer and only costing $22 a round trip more.
 That doesn’t make sense.
 Why, it’s a waste of money,” Percy said as his steam started boiling over.

 “You’re telling me,” Thomas said.
 “When you mention that to Slick the Runway High Speed Train, he tells you that you’re an idiot as there is less hassle getting to the train station and therefore less time.
 But when I mention high speed rail will probably have the same security delays as airports and you still have to park your vehicle and lug your baggage and deal with huge crowds if their ridership estimates are even half way right he just brushes me aside and calls me a stupid little engine whose no smarter than California taxpayers.”

 “Why don’t they just clone Spencer Express Engine and double track conventional routes and have train service that allows people to move within regions to work, visit or do business as well as go from Los Angeles to San Francisco?”
 Percy asked.
 “The people who travel between Los Angeles and San Francisco are already served by seven airports.”

 Just then the lights dimmed as the roundhouse was on a brownout as Slick the Runaway High-Speed Train was on the move sucking up electricity.